 partition for XP and the other for Ghost backups.

 (See this example

 (Note to reader: the "Backup" partition need not be used exclusively

 for Ghost.
 It is an ordinary user-accessible partition, and can be used by the user to store

 other files, if desired.)

-The customer can use Ghost 10 to create "recovery points"--snapshots of the
+The customer can use Ghost 10 to create "recovery points"--

 operating system at chosen points in time, and store them on the "Backup" partition.